Myths About Homelessness

 Nearly all of the long-term homeless have tenuous family ties and some kind of disability, whether it is a drug or alcohol addiction, a mental illness, or a physical handicap.
 While they make up a small share of the homeless population, they are disproportionately costly to society: They consume nearly 60 percent of the resources spent on emergency and transitional shelter for adults, and they occupy hospitals and jails at high rates.

-2. Most of the homeless have a severe mental illness.
+5. Most of the homeless have a severe mental illness.

 Because the relatively small number of people living on the streets who suffer from paranoia, delusions and other mental disorders are very visible, they have come to stand for the entire homeless population — despite the fact that they are in the minority.
-As a result, many people falsely concluded that an increase in homelessness in the 1980s resulted from the de-institutionalization of psychiatric care in the 1960s and 1970s.
+As a result, many people falsely concluded that an increase in homelessness in the 1980s resulted from the de-institutionalization of psychiatric care in the 1960’s and 1970’s.

-3. Homeless people don’t work.
+6. Homeless people don’t work.

 According to a 2002 national study by the Urban Institute, about 45 percent of homeless adults had worked in the past 30 days — only 14 percentage points lower than the employment rate for the general population last month.
 The number of working homeless would probably be even higher if “off the books” work was included.
 Whether scavenging for scrap metal or staffing shelters, many homeless people adopt ingenious ways to subsist.

-4. Shelters are a humane solution to homelessness.
+7. Shelters are a humane solution to homelessness.